The Friends Game: A System For Thriving As An Introvert

-I’m an extremely introverted person.
-Left to my own devices, I prefer to spend most of my time alone, working on things I find interesting or important.
+I’m an introvert.
+Left to my own devices, I prefer to spend my time alone, working on things I find interesting or important.

 That doesn’t mean I don’t enjoy having a tapestry of friends or going out to busy places.
-These are things I like to do every so often.
+In fact, I do these things regularly.
 I even like organizing big parties on the rare occasions I can muster the energy for it.

 But being an outgoing socialite is not my natural state.
 Nine times out of ten, if you ask me what I’d like to do, my answer will be to stay home and play a game.
 Or maybe go out for a quiet cup of tea with one or two friends.